solderneer/solderneer/blog/content/posts/top-bottom-up-down.md

 4. Iterate and test and build [Uniswap: raise venture funds to pay contributors]
 5. Release the protocol

-But recall, the two of the core ideals of web 3 are decentralization and ownership.
+But recall, two of the core ideals of Web 3 are decentralization and ownership.
 But herein lies the problem, Uniswap likely wouldn't have been able to build Uniswap so quickly if it was decentralized.
 Firstly, it is hard to achieve consensus on a vision amidst a large group of people.
 Even if that's possible, it is even harder to agree on a single approach to achieve that vision.
 Lastly, in large groups, no individual feels full ownership and responsibility, and coaxing this group to build and iterate requires a lot more effort than in a small LEAN team with more at stake.

 In essence, smaller teams move faster, iterate quicker and converge on a solution even if the solution is a local minima which isn't the most optimal.
 Convincing large communities to achieve this directionality is quite impossible.
 A comparison can be drawn to a gradient descent operation.
 When a small team can quickly agree on the shape of the design space, they can quickly find a local minima to move towards.
 But in a large team, the landscape of the design space is fuzzy and not globally agreed upon, leading to a lot more difficulties in deciding which way to move.